 In 2018, the City adopted GASB 75, "Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions" causing a restatement of net position.

-In April 2018, the City defeased \$13,795,000 of Electric Various Purpose General Obligation Notes through the issuance of \$12,980,000 of City of Hamilton, Ohio Electric System Refunding Revenue Bonds, Series 2018.
+In April 2018, the City defeased \$13,795,000 of Electric Various Purpose General Obligation Notes through the issuance of \$12,980,000 of Electric System Refunding Revenue Bonds, Series 2018.